 In conclusion, A Doll’s House describes the social issues of the capitalist family of the twentieth century.
 A relationship model of Torvald and Nora plays a significant role in an analysis of the specific social patterns common for the whole community of that era.
 An important point of the given an example lies in the use of the paradox as a unique approach of Ibsen.
 The contradiction in the roles of males and females in the play identifies a model of a relationship with the explicit downsides due to the social issues that they face.

-If you like this sample, also check out other samples, like The Advantages for a Company of Having a Uniform – Essay.
+If you like this sample, check out also A Doll’s House Essay Topics for Certain Types of Papers.
 WriteMyEssayOnline is not only a service where you can find essay samples, but also a site where you can buy a paper for you.
 We can be useful if you are dealing with any writing problems.